Ignatz Leo Nascher

-Ignatz Leo Nascher (11 October 1863 – 25 December 1944) an Austrian-American doctor and gerontologist.
+Ignatz Leo Nascher (11 October 1863 – 25 December 1944) was an Austrian-American medical doctor and gerontologist.
 He coined the term "geriatrics" in 1909.

 Born in Vienna, Nascher immigrated to the United States at a young age.
-His ideas on geriatrics, published in the New York Medical Journal, helped lay the groundwork for the modern study of ageing and elder care.
+He graduated from Columbia University and received an M.D. from New York University.
+After more than two decades in private practice, Nascher began publishing his ideas on geriatrics.
+His theories, initially published in the New York Medical Journal, helped lay the groundwork for the modern study of ageing and elder care.
+In later life, Nascher worked for the city of New York as a medical administrator and attempted to put some of his ideas into effect.